FarhangNorouzi/FarhangNorouzi.github.io/Projects/Anomaly Detection/Anomaly_Detection.md

-## Credit Card Fraud Detection Using Logistic Regression
+## Failure Prediction Using Anomaly Detection

 **Project Description:** The goal of this project is to create a Classification Model which can detect the Fraud credit card transactions.
 Different classification methods have been used and a comparison among their performance is done.
 The dataset is chosen as one of the data science/machine learning competitions on kaggle.com.